salaboy/platforms-on-k8s/chapter-2/README.md

 The `kind-load.sh` script prefetch (pulls and load container images) that we will be using for our application to our KinD Cluster.
 The idea here is to optimize the process for our Cluster, so when we install the application, we don't wait for 10+ minutes to fetch all the container images needed.
 With all images already pre-loaded into our KinD cluster, the application should start in around 1 minute, as we still need to wait for PostgreSQL, Redis and Kafka to bootstrap.

-Run the script by copying this command into your terminal, from inside the `chapter-2` directory:
+Run the script by copying this command into your terminal from inside the `chapter-2` directory:

 ```
 ./kind-load.sh
 ```

-By running this script you will be fetching all the required images and then loading them into every node of your KinD cluster.
-If you are running the examples on a Cloud Provider, this might not be worth as Cloud Providers with Gigabyte connections to container registries might fetch these iamges in matter of seconds.
+By running this script, you will fetch all the required images and then load them into every node of your KinD cluster.
+If you are running the examples on a Cloud Provider, this might not be worth it as Cloud Providers with Gigabyte connections to container registries might fetch these images in a matter of seconds.

 ### Installing NGINX Ingress Controller

-We need NGINGX Ingress Controller to route traffic from our laptop to the services that are running inside the cluster.
-NGINX Ingress Controller act as a router that is running inside the cluster, but exposed to the outside world.
+We need the NGINX Ingress Controller to route traffic from our laptop to the services running inside the cluster.
+NGINX Ingress Controller acts as a router that is running inside the cluster but exposed to the outside world.

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/release-1.8/deploy/static/provider/kind/deploy.yaml